-Going beyond BANT, there are several often overlooked questions that you should consider asking prospects.
-Here are seven powerful-yet-overlooked sales qualification questions.
+BANT is great to start, but it leaves out several often overlooked questions that you should consider asking prospects.
+The following are several powerful, yet often overlooked sales qualification questions:

 This question is designed to help you discover your prospect’s primary pain point.
-If you can identify your prospect’s frustrations, and offer solutions to them it makes it that much easier to close the deal.
+If you can identify your prospect’s frustrations, you can then offer solutions that alleviate the pain and help close the deal.

-This is an awesome sales question because their answer will virtually always offer insight into where in the buying cycle they are, as well as how their organization is structured.
+This is an awesome sales question because the answer will virtually always offer insight into where in the buying cycle they are, as well as how their organization is structured.
 For instance, are they investigating other solutions?
 Are they trying to cobble together budget?
-Are they trying to get buy-in from key decision makers?
+Do they have buy-in from key decision makers?

 One of the most time-worn sales qualification questions is “Who is your current provider for [fill in the blank]”.
 However, this question alone is probably going to yield a short answer that tells you little-to-nothing about whether they’re a suitable prospect.
 By asking what the financial impact of their current solution has been you can discover how happy they are with their current offering as well as how open to change they are.

-If a prospect is looking to make a change, it’s important to understand why they are looking to make that change.
-Identifying catalysts that are driving a desire to implement change is incredibly important to your strategy.
-For example, did they just get budget for a solution?
+If a prospect wants to make a change, it’s important to understand why.
+You must identify the catalysts that drive a desire to implement change so you can create your sales strategy.
+Did they just get budget for a solution?
 Is your prospect a new hire with a mandate for change?
 Do they have a lease or policy set to expire?
-Their answer can help you to identify how big of a priority buying your solution is.
+Their answer can help you to identify how big of a priority your solution is.